nemomobile-ux/nemomobile-ux.github.io/_posts/2021-12-08-nemomobile-on-volla-phone.md

 Finished.
 Total time: 0.051s
 ```

-Sergey noted that it might be necessary to wipe device in twpr yet.
+Sergey noted that it might still be necessary to wipe device in twpr.

 What can NemoMobile on Volla Phone do?
 Not much!
-The status is more less same or worse as on the PinePhone.
+The status is more or less the same or even worse as on the PinePhone.
 I was able to connect to
 the internet through the Wifi and to update packages.
-GSM, nor VoiceCalls, nor Internet connection didn't worked.
+Neither GSM, nor VoiceCalls, nor Internet connection worked.
 Accelerometers (sensorfw)
 probably needs different configuration.
 I have explored filesystem for a while, but then I returned my daily driver back to previous OS.
 First test was succesful!

 ![](/images/2021-12-08-nemomobile-on-volla-phone/20211118_001-scaled.jpg){: height="500"}

 Disclaimer: this blog post describes my own experience only.
-There is no warranty that you will manage to the same.
+There is no guarantee that you will manage to do the same.
 Think twice before you brick your device.